Enteroclysis is an x-ray examination of the small intestine that looks at how a liquid called contrast material moves through the small intestine.

 There are no problems seen with the size or shape of the small intestine.
 Contrast travels through the bowel at a normal rate without any sign of blockage.

 The radiation exposure may be greater with this test than with other types of x-rays because of the length of time.
-Most experts feel that the risk is low compared to the benefits, however.
+But most experts feel that the risk is low compared to the benefits.

 Pregnant women and children are more sensitive to the risks of x-ray radiation.
 If there is a chance that you are pregnant, you must tell your health care provider.

 Rare complications include:

 - Allergic reactions to medications prescribed for the examination (ask your health care provider about any known drug sensitivities)

 - Possible injury to bowel structures during the study

 Barium may cause constipation.
 Tell your health care provider if the barium has not passed through your system by 2 or 3 days after the test, or if you feel constipated.

 Small bowel enema; CT enteroclysis; Small bowel follow-through; Barium enteroclysis